learn-co-curriculum/git-github-intro-to-version-control/README.md

 > Read more in his essay ["Hackers and Painters."][hp]

-There are several VCS's available, but the most popular — and the one you'll learn to use in this program — is called **Git**.
+There are several VCS's available, but the most popular — and the one you'll learn to use in this module — is called **Git**.

 ## Identify Benefits of Version Control Systems

 There are a number benefits we get when we use a VCS such as Git to manage our
 work:

-- Automatically create a backup of your work
+- Automatically create a backup of our project.
-- Provide an easy way to undo mistakes and restore a previous version of your work
+- Provide an easy way to undo mistakes and restore a previous version of the project.
-- Document changes with a log that describes what's been changed and why
+- Document changes with a log that describes what's been changed and why.
-- Keep file names and hierarchies consistent and organized
+- Easily view the differences between two versions of the project.
-- Branch work off into multiple "sandboxes" (called **branches** in Git) that allow developers to experiment without impacting other branches
+- Branch work off into multiple "sandboxes" (called **branches** in Git) that allow developers to experiment without impacting other branches.
-- Collaborate with others without disturbing each other's or our own work
+- Collaborate with others without disturbing each other's or our own work.

 And beyond these are even more advanced features that will help you optimize your workflow once you've learned the basics.
 If that feels daunting, it's OK: